Welcome to Washington County Sheriff's Office

 The cities that maintain their own police services are Cottage Grove, Bayport, Forest Lake, Oakdale, Oak Park Heights, St. Paul Park, Stillwater and Woodbury.
 These agencies should be contacted directly to inquire about case reports or for general city police information.
 View contact numbers for these agencies.

 The Sheriff’s Office is divided into six divisions and operates within a distinct chain-of-command.
-The Administrative Division is overseen by Sheriff Dan Starry and Chief Deputy Brian Mueller.
+The Administrative Division is overseen by Sheriff Dan Starry and Chief Deputy Doug Anschutz.
 The remaining divisions are each overseen by a Commander who reports directly to the Sheriff and Chief Deputy.

 Special Services Division - Commander Andrew Ellickson